preshwhyte/TokenAuth/README.md

 Username: presh,
 Password: presh12345

+watch video for hints on how to use POSTMAN - https://youtu.be/rjiHHDvs8mE?si=eZOeh8pAwmm6gNH9

 https://authen.pythonanywhere.com - URLs for the hosted GET Authen.pythonanywhere.com/post/ - URL for a POST request Authen.pythonanywhere.com/getdetail/2 - URL for details [GET]